Lugsail lag windows for estimating time-average covariance matrices

 \begin{theorem} Under Assumption~\ref{ass:alpha_mixing} with $q = 1$,

 As a consequence,

-Further under Assumption~\ref{ass:b_increasing}, $\displaystyle \lim_{n\to \infty} \text{\text{Bias}}\left(\hat{\Sigma}_{L}\right) = 0$. \end{theorem}
+Further, under Assumption~\ref{ass:b_increasing}, $\displaystyle \lim_{n\to \infty} \text{\text{Bias}}\left(\hat{\Sigma}_{L}\right) = 0$. \end{theorem}

 Theorem~\ref{thm:bias_L} makes two contributions.
 First, the bias of the multivariate BM estimator has not been studied as \cite{chie:gold:mela:1997}, \cite{fleg:jone:2010}, and \cite{song:schm:1995} only consider $p=1$.
-Second, these results assume $\phi$-mixing and 12 finite moments.
+Second, the results therein assume $\phi$-mixing and 12 finite moments.
 This is especially problematic since $\phi$-mixing Markov chains are uniformly ergodic, a property that is often not satisfied for MCMC algorithms.
-Theorem~\ref{thm:bias_L} under Assumption~\ref{ass:alpha_mixing} significantly weakens these conditions.
+Assumption~\ref{ass:alpha_mixing} significantly weakens these conditions.

 We require $\{Y_t\}$ to satisfy a strong invariance principle to establish variance of the lugsail BM estimator.
 Let $B(n)$ be a $p$-dimensional standard Brownian motion.

 \begin{theorem} \citep{kuel:phil:1980} Under Assumption~\ref{ass:alpha_mixing} for $q = 1$, a strong invariance principle holds.
 That is, there exists a $p\times p$ lower triangular matrix $L$, $\lambda > 0$ with $\psi(n) = n^{1/2 - \lambda}$, a finite random variable $D$, and a sufficiently rich probability space $\Omega$ such that for almost all $\omega \in \Omega$ and for all $ n > n_0$, with probability 1,